Healthy Chocolate Chip Cookie Dough Dip

 IMG_3299.jpg

-Actually known as chocolate sand dune cookies around the Morris household, because no-bakes is just not as descriptive, ya know?
-They’re well enough known that probably doesn’t matter, but as I grew up near the famous Sleeping Bear Sand Dunes, you will understand when, many years ago, my older brother decided to call these mounds of cookies “sand dunes” or rather “chocolate sand dunes” because these cookies are not the color of sand.
-The name stuck, and well, here we are today.
+Chocolate no-bake cookies are actually known as Chocolate Sand Dune Cookies around the Morris household, because no-bakes is not as fun, ya know?
+They’re well enough known that probably doesn’t matter, but as I grew up near the famous Sleeping Bear Sand Dunes, you will understand why, many years ago, my older brother decided to call these mounds of cookies “sand dunes”.
+Or rather “chocolate sand dunes” because these cookies are not the color of sand.
+The name stuck, and here we are today.

 Chocolate sand dune cookies a.k.a. chocolate no-bake cookies, no matter what you call them, are delicious and just a little too easy to make.